 While students on the competition circuit and concert artists are usually learning new things on the side, these performers tour or compete with the same program for many months at a time, sometimes for a year or more.
 Some of their pieces are pieces they finished five years ago.
 Does that sound boring?
 Repetitive?
 One thing is for sure: it is definitely necessary.
 If a performer enters a high-level competition with repertoire they were still trying to memorize just one or two weeks ago, well, just forget it.
 The performers who most stand out are almost always going to be the ones who have patiently spent time with their repertoire and who have continued to practice it (not just play it, but practice it) even after their teacher put a gold star on the page.
 Legendary recordings are not made with pieces that were “just finished”.
 Often they are pieces that a concert artist learned years ago, or possibly even decades ago.

 Most teachers will never teach a Van Cliburn competitor or recording artist of “legendary” status.
 But valuable things can be learned by looking at extremes.
 Most of us have experienced at least one performance in our lifetimes where we truly pwned the piece on stage.
 This absolutely cannot ever happen if, every time we perform, we select pieces that were just finished one or two weeks ago.
 We need cushion time – sometimes lots of cushion time – to let repertoire truly settle deep into our being.
+As Baxter says:

 Update on 2/10/12: a study published in The Journal of Neuroscience (February 2012) suggests that even after we practice a piece enough to where we can finally play the notes and rhythms up to speed and correctly, additional practice carries the benefit of reducing the amount of physical and mental energy required to perform the piece (via making those physical and mental processes more efficient).
 I think this offers us a more precise definition of what I mean by letting repertoire settle “deep into our being”.
 When students complain of making mistakes in lessons or performances that they never make at home, this is often an indication that while the physical motions might be learned, they have not yet been made completely efficient.